Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/evidence-notes.md

 ## VII.
 What becomes tractable once the plane is encoded

-Once plane-based writing becomes durable computational text, several kinds of work become more tractable:
+Once plane-based writing can be stored and processed as text, several kinds of work become more tractable:

 - searchable corpora
 - structured lexicons